XunzhaoYu/SAB-DE/README.md

 The division of upper-level and lower-level variables depends on the impact of these variables on solution feasibility.
 The variables with significant impacts on solution feasibility have larger probability to be allocated to lower-level.

-Detailed comments and documents will be added asap.

 For more information, please contact Xunzhao Yu (yuxunzhao@gmail.com).